teson2000/REST-x/upload.md

 - File-name is only valid for the first part (and then ignored).
 - Partial content could be uploaded unordered
 - Until completion (PART=X/X), content response code is 202.
 On complete, 201
-- We may send file-size and md5 for integrity check?
+- At final part, we may send md5 for integrity check
+- Server cannot append each chunk but must separate chunks until final part completed.